muffe/steamcommunity.rocks-public/README.md

 # steamcommunity.rocks – Public Feedback & Feature Requests

 Welcome to the official **public issue tracker** for [steamcommunity.rocks](https://steamcommunity.rocks)!
-This repository is dedicated **only** to collecting bug reports, feature requests, and general feedback from our users.
+This repository is dedicated **only** to collecting bug reports and feature requests from our users.

 👉 **No source code is hosted here** – this is purely for community discussions and tracking improvements.